Rene

 transfer processes and apparatus.
 The invention has general

-applicability in the fields of combustion and heat transfer and is
+applicability in the fields of combustion and heat transfer and

-electrical power generation.
-In addition, non-industrial
+heating and for electrical power generation.
+In addition,

-applications of the invention include cooking appliances, stoves,
+non-industrial applications of the invention include cooking

-water heaters, furnaces and the like.
+appliances, stoves, water heaters, furnaces and the like.